zencart/documentation/content/user/admin_pages/catalog/featured.md

 ![featured products by ID](/images/featured_by_id.png)

-Featured products are displayed prominently when your customers browser your catalog.
+Featured products are displayed prominently when customers browse your store.
 To learn more about this, read [how featured products are handled in the storefront](/user/products/featured_products/).